Accreditations and Professional Memberships

-Quinnipiac’s undergraduate and graduate business programs are accredited by AACSB International—the Association to Advance Collegiate Schools of Business.
-As a school of business with AACSB-accredited business programs, Quinnipiac meets or exceeds established standards, as determined by periodic AACSB peer group review.
+Quinnipiac’s undergraduate and graduate business and accounting programs are accredited by AACSB International—the Association to Advance Collegiate Schools of Business.
+As a school of business with AACSB-accredited business and accounting programs, Quinnipiac meets or exceeds established standards, as determined by periodic AACSB peer group review.
 The AACSB quality standards relate to curriculum, faculty resources, admission, degree requirements, library and computer facilities, financial resources and intellectual climate.